Merlin International's Code of Business Ethics and Conduct

 Merlin International, Inc.’s Compliance Program

 Merlin is committed to conducting its business affairs with the highest degree of integrity and honesty, and in accordance with applicable Federal laws.
-To that end, we have adopted a Corporate Compliance Program, which consists of three key components: (1) this Code of Business Ethics and Conduct (the “Code”) to govern our conduct and the conduct of our subcontractors; (2) an internal control system to help ensure timely discovery and disclosure of any improper conduct, and to ensure that appropriate corrective measures are taken; and (3) periodic training to ensure that all employees understand the Code and internal control system.
+To that end, Merlin has adopted a Corporate Compliance Program, which consists of three key components: (1) (a) the expanded Government Contracts Manual (as may be updated by Merlin from time to time, the “Government Contracts Manual”), and (b) this condensed Code of Business Ethics and Conduct (as may be updated by Merlin from time to time, the “Code”), to govern our conduct and the conduct of our subcontractors; (2) an internal control system to help ensure timely discovery and disclosure of any improper conduct, and to ensure that appropriate corrective measures are taken; and (3) periodic training to ensure that all employees understand the Government Contracts Manual, Code and internal control system.
+Among other things, the Government Contracts Manual (i) sets forth business practice standards and compliance policies that apply to Merlin employees as a result of Merlin’s contracts with federal, state, and local governments, and (ii) includes Merlin’s long-form Code of Business Ethics and Conduct.

-Although our Code provides guidance on important requirements, Merlin insists that every employee commit to creating a healthy, safe, and ethical working environment for our employees, customers and business partners.
-Each employee is personally responsible to comply with this Code, seek assistance from Merlin’s legal department when questions or issues arise, participate in periodic training courses conducted by Merlin’s legal department, and act professionally and responsibly in all work situations.
+Although the Government Contracts Manual and this Code provide guidance on important requirements, Merlin insists that every employee commit to creating a healthy, safe, and ethical working environment for our employees, customers and business partners.
+Each employee is personally responsible to comply with the Government Contracts Manual and this Code, seek assistance from Merlin’s legal department when questions or issues arise, participate in periodic training courses conducted by Merlin’s legal department, and act professionally and responsibly in all work situations.
 Employees should show respect and courtesy to all other employees, all customers, and all business partners at all times.

 “Things of Value”